etiennefd/jawws/resources.md

 ## Reading
 ### Literature on science publishing
 - [The readability of scientific texts is decreasing over time](https://elifesciences.org/articles/27725).
 This 2017 study analyzed 700,000 abstracts from the past 140 years and concluded that readability, as measured by standard formulas using things like number of words per sentence and use of jargon, has steadily decreased.
 - [You have to read this](https://www.nature.com/articles/s41562-021-01221-6).
-A 2021 comment in *Nature Human Behaviour* arguing that narrative writing should be used more in science writing.
+A 2021 comment in *Nature Human Behaviour* arguing that narrative writing should be used in science papers.
 - [Does it take too long to publish research?](https://www.nature.com/articles/530148a) From the news section of *Nature* in 2016.

 ### Style guides